 Ionia is a tiny city located in the state of Iowa.
 With a population of 221 people and just one neighborhood, Ionia is the 428th largest community in Iowa.
-Ionia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Ionia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Ionia, you'll notice that it is more blue-collar than most other communities in America.
 50.30% of Ionia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ionia is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Ionia who work in healthcare suport services (19.39%), office and administrative support (12.73%), and personal care services (2.42%).